theory/justatheory/content/post/postgres/mini-summit-five.md

     something like?
 Does it handle that or is that just something you haven't tackled yet?

-*   Yurri: It doesn't tackle this right now, but it's part of the division where it should go.
+*   Yurii: It doesn't tackle this right now, but it's part of the division where it should go.
 For certain known libraries there's an easy way to add a mapping that will kick in for a distribution, and otherwise it will be a satisfier for another one.
 They're completely pluggable, small satisfiers